harumuki/thorsten-hans.com/_posts/2018-12-04-inspect-your-kubernetes-inventory-in-no-time-with-asp-net-core-and-kubernetes-client-library.md

 ```

-With both files in place, it’s time to build and publish the image
+With both files in place, it's time to build and publish the image

 ```bash
 docker build . -t yourregistry.azurecr.io/kubeinspector:latest